davidaellis/UsageLoggerPublished/README.md

 ## Customisation

-This is also discussed in the customisation website (see above link).
+This is  discussed in detail as part of the academic paper above (see above link).
 Contextual data includes:

-* What apps are installed
+* Installed apps
-* What permissions apps request
+* Permissions apps request
-* What permissions requests are accepted/rejected by participants
+* Permissions accepted/rejected by participants

 Continuous logging can record a number of different behaviours following installation including:

-* When the screen is on/off
+* Screen on/off events
-* When/what apps are used
+* What apps are used and when
-* When notifications are sent & which apps send these
+* When apps send notifications
-* When apps are added (installed) or removed (uninstalled)
+* When apps are added or removed (installed or uninstalled)

-Past usage extraction includes data prior to installation including:
+Past usage includes data prior to installation including:

-* When the screen is on/off
+* Screen on/off events
-* When apps are opened
+* What apps are used and when

 ## FAQ